searchspring/snap/packages/snap-preact-components/src/components/Atoms/Dropdown/readme.md

 <Dropdown onClick={(e)=>{console.log(e)}} >Hello World!</Dropdown>
 ```
 #### onToggle
 The `onToggle` prop allows for a custom callback function for when the dropdown visibility is toggled.
 This only applies if using internal state.
-Cannot be used with `open` prop.
+Cannot be used with the `open` prop.

 ``` jsx
 <Dropdown onToggle={(e)=>{console.log(e)}} >Hello World!</Dropdown>